Establish Serial Connection with ESP32¶

 Connect the ESP32 board to the PC using the USB cable.
 If device driver does not install automatically, identify USB to serial converter chip on your ESP32 board (or external converter dongle), search for drivers in internet and install them.

-Below are the links to drivers for ESP32 and other boards produced by Espressif:
+Below are the links to drivers for ESP32 boards produced by Espressif:

 |Development Board||USB Driver||Remarks|